maelys-mcardle/snowflake/README.md

 # Snowflake

 Snowflake is an interpreted programming language made for microcontrollers.
-The language is conceptually [somewhere in-between machine code and BASIC][1].
+The language is [something in-between machine code and BASIC][1].

 This repository contains the following:

-* Code to compile and run the interpreter.
-See below for more information.
+* The Snowflake interpreter.
+See below.
-* Documentation on how to code with the language.
+* Documentation on how to write Snowflake programs.
 See the [docs][1] directory.
-* Examples of Snowflake programs.
+* Example Snowflake code.
 See the [samples][2] directory.

 [1]: docs/
 [2]: samples/